danzisar/w210-capstone/aws-notebooks/README.md

   - Model Name
   - Optional:  Augmentation Indicator (e.g., ra_2_5, ra_3_20)
   - Optional:  'c10val' indicates that unaugmented data was used for the validation phase of epochs trained on augmented data.

+As an example, the file **resnet_basic_32_ra_2_20.ipynb** contains the code used to train the resnet_basic_32 model on a dataset that had been augmented using the RandAugment Algorithm with an N parameter of 2 and an M parameter of 20.